Salix-OS/docs.salixos.org/content/user/enable-horizontal-scrolling-3-button-mouse/_index.md

 ---
-title: "How to enable horizontal scrolling with a 3-button mouse"
+title: "How to Enable Horizontal Scrolling With a 3-Button Mouse"
-menutitle: "3-button Mouse Horizontal Scrolling"
+linktitle: "3-button Mouse Horizontal Scrolling"
 ---

 You may have a 3 buttons mouse with vertical scroll, but no physical horizontal scroll.